whateveritech/libqct/README.md

 # libqct
 - new fast image compression
-- qct uses Delta & Run length coding.
+- QCT uses Delta & Run length coding.
 - it only compresses yuv color model.
 - quantization is also supported for more compression.
 ## what is the difference between jpeg and qct